makeabilitylab/physcomp/communication/p5js-serial-io.md

 - **Send shape data over serial.** Each time either the current shape or size changes, we need to send an update over serial.
 We'll do this using [our web serial class](web-serial.md#our-web-serial-class)

+#### Draw and dynamically resize shape

+We'll build this up piece-by-piece.
+First, we'll focus on the p5.js shape drawing code and then add in web serial.
+Let's start by supporting a single shape type and simply adding in the resizing via x mouse position.

+Here's [a live demo](https://editor.p5js.org/jonfroehlich/sketches/qh-E0BRaR) from the p5.js online editor:

+<iframe width="736" height="400" scrolling="no" src="https://editor.p5js.org/jonfroehlich/embed/qh-E0BRaR"></iframe>

+#### Add in support for multiple shapes

+Now, let's add in support for the square and triangle.

 ### Arduino
 TODO: make circuit